klausfrieler/ngram_metrics/README.md

 ## Usage

-Clone the repository and put your extracted note tracks in a directory of your choice (we recommend `data/test_set`.
+Clone the repository and put your extracted note tracks in a directory of your choice (we recommend `data/test_set`).
+You need to have the `tidyverse` and `optparse`package installed to run the script.

 You can start the evaluation script on the commandline with

 ``` console
 Rscript ngram_metrics.R -t [TEST_SET_DIRECTORY] -o [OUTPUT_DIR] -m [MAX_N] -f [FILE_FORMAT = en, de]